Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 ress.
   - "At a time like this you can't really worry about legal niceties.
 There's not much point in being completely law-abiding if you're dead."

+## Chapter 11 Smartphones, Dumbphones, Pagers

+### how to tcontents of your cell Phone may be revealed

+#### if arrested, your iPhone, blackberry, or android smartphone will be searched

+#### crossing a border?

+Make sure your phone does not contain any illegal in the local country.

+#### trying to hide your home address from a level two or level three PI?

+Ping your phone and it will locate itself.

+### your voice-mail boxes can be hacked.

+Even *with* passwords, some Level Three PIs may be able to get your nessages, but using a password will usually protect you against the lower levels.

+### think you can hide from your intimate partner?

+Always no way.

+### identities can be relevaed via facial recognition and facebook

+Based solely on their face and information gathered online, we can get your real names of members of an online dating site who'd used false names.

+### smartphones are more vulnerable than previously thought

+> Comment: taking HTC as example.
+Just remember smartphones
+> are more vulnerable, period.

+### life without a smartphone

+- To by a cell phone, give provider a bank cashier's check for a $1,000 security deposit (without SSN), your middle and last name.
+- Leave a remote address and paid from there for your bill.
+- Only turn on cell phone if your are expecting a call.
+- Enable password on your voice mail.
+- Buy your phone from service provider A and activate your phone with service provider B.

+### prepaid cell phones

+### use a pager with your cell phone

+The best way to use your pager is in conjunction with a cell phone that is not turned on.
+If you receive a message that ap- peras urgent, either turn your cell phone on just long enough to reply, or go to a pay phone.
+What's more, use a set of code to represent what callee should do.

+### notes by me

+- Some countries discontinue pager.
+- Some countries require your SSN even you try to grab a prepaid cell phones.
+- Some countries has a few of service provider.